ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 # A metagenomic survey of antibiotic resistome along a drinking water distribution system
-Complete Metagenomic analysis piepline of DWDS ARGs
+Complete Metagenomic analysis piepline for ARGs survey

 ## Table of Contents
 1. [Anaconda & Bioconda Installation]()